-Enterprise User Security is an important component of Oracle Database 12c Release 1 (12.1) Enterprise Edition.
+Enterprise User Security is an important component of the Oracle Database.
 It enables you to address administrative and security challenges for a large number of enterprise database users.

 Enterprise users are those users that are defined in a directory.
 Their identity remains constant throughout the enterprise.
 Enterprise User Security relies on Oracle Identity Management infrastructure, which in turn uses an LDAP-compliant directory service to centrally store and manage users.